apache/mxnet/docs/tutorials/basic/symbol.md

 MXNet's Symbol API is similar to the network configurations used by [Caffe](http://caffe.berkeleyvision.org/) and the symbolic programming in [Theano](http://deeplearning.net/software/theano/).

-There are a few reasons for running symbolic operations.
-Nearly all neural networks are trained by defining a model with a set of parameters and some objective function.
-The very act of *learning* in neural networks corresponds to taking derivatives (the *gradient*) of the objective with respect to the parameters.
-By updating the parameters in the direction indicated by the gradient, we improve performance with respect to the objective.
-Because taking derivatives is so integral to training neural networks, the ability to compute them automatically and efficiently is a tremendous advantage.

 Another advantage conferred by symbolic approach is that we can optimize our functions before using them.